Let’s set up the Math Center! Little learners need many opportunities to explore, manipulate, represent, and learn various math concepts and skills.

 - Making numbers and quantities on Number Posters using play dough and dry erase markers

-Operations and algebraic thinking sounds crazy for a little learner to be able to do but they can at a very basic level.
+Operations and algebraic thinking sounds crazy for little learners to do, but they can do it at a very basic level.
 You want your students decomposing numbers, doing informal subtraction, doing information addition, and representing addition/subtraction with objects.

 - Roll and Count Dog Bone Game using TWO dice (informal addition game)

 - Race Car Race to 50 Game using TWO dice like (informal addition game)

 - How many are hiding games?
 For the Fish Bowl Game, they have three fish and a rock.
 Student A closes her eyes.
 Student B hides some, all, or none of the fish.
 Student A opens her eyes and guesses how many fish are hiding based on how many she can and can’t see. (informal subtraction game)

 - Ocean Bump -1 Game.
 The student rolls a dice and subtracts one from the quantity. (informal subtraction game)